 5. Read Growing Up Autistic

 Yes, at this point in the letter I did recommend this article to the person I was writing to.
-This person wasn’t actually autistic, but I’d already been told by dozens of people that the advice is good for youngsters in general.
+This person wasn’t actually autistic, but I’d already been told by dozens of people that the advice is good for young people in general.

 And like I said, I’m reproducing this list just as it was first written.
 So this is the link if you haven’t read it yet.
-Over 182,000 people have seen it so far (time of writing June 2016), which I guess counts as good feedback in itself.
+Literally hundreds of thousands of people have read it, which I guess counts as good feedback in itself.

 6. Find a distraction!